tetherless-world/jefferson/README.md

 jefferson
 =========

-The Jefferson Project at Lake George
+This repository hosts a Prizms node applied to the [The Jefferson Project at Lake George](http://www.youtube.com/watch?v=uARKFSw4ofc).